Symmetric Self-Dual Quantum Codes on High Dimensional Expanders: Self-Dual Quantum Tanner Color Code on Symmetric 2D Expander

 The value of any $X$ vertex operator can be inferred from the measurement of the set of $X$ edge checks at any edge that contains the vertex by \ref{GeneralizedDisjointUnion}.
 As a result, we see that any given vertex operator is initialized by an edge measurement, preserved for the subsequent $4$ steps at which point it is measured again, destroyed in the next step, and then reinitialized in the $6^{th}$ subsequent step when the cycle repeats.
 This is illustrated explicitly (without the last step $\text{t}=6$) for the yellow vertex $X$ operator in the figure.

 By time step $\text{t}=3$ in the figure, we can see the general form of the instantaneous stabilizer group (ISG).
-The stabilizers are nearly identical to the static parent code from the last section except that we are missing the $X$ stabilizers from one vertex color and instead have $Z$ stabilizers from the opposite edges.
-The effect of this is that logical operators associated with that edge color (say orange) get absorbed into the stabilizer group, so that ISG has half the dimension of the Tanner color code.
-Indeed, we can see that the logical representative from one of the remaining edge colors (say purple) can be transformed into the third edge color (green) by adding stabilizers from the original edge color (orange).
+The stabilizers are nearly identical to the static parent code from the last section except that we are missing the $X$ stabilizers from one vertex color and instead have $Z$ stabilizers from the opposite edges (at even time steps, the role of $X$ and $Z$ are swapped).
+The effect of this is that logical operators associated with that edge color (say orange) get absorbed into the stabilizer group, so that the ISG has half the dimension of the Tanner color code.
+Indeed, we can see that any logical $Z$ representative from one of the remaining edge colors (say purple) can be transformed into the third edge color (green) by adding the edge $Z$ stabilizers from the original edge color (orange).
 By this process, one can track a logical representative as it gets transformed through each time step.

-When the code is self-dual, one can adapt this protocol to resemble the original $X-Y-Z$ period-3 measurement sequence with similar results.
+When the code is self-dual, one can adapt this protocol to resemble the original $X\to Y\to Z$ period-3 measurement sequence with similar results.

 There is one more interesting feature to highlight from an implementation standpoint.
 While the checks are necessarily highly geometrically nonlocal across the different rounds---as is required by the expansion of the complex that we expect gives rise to good parameters---there is a sense in which this nonlocality is somewhat controlled.
 Concretely, for the self-dual code described above, suppose that at time $\text{t}=0$ we spatially collect our qubits into subsets of $|e^\uparrow|=8$ according to the following partition given by orange edges